 Nevertheless, you could use the case study in the next section as an example of how to triple the income for the average realtor.

-My aim is to provide you with transferrable principles, not some fixed temporary tactics.
+I aim to provide you with transferrable principles, not fixed temporary tactics.

 If you already had a monthly budget for paid lead generation of $2,000 and more, additional time, and a vast database available for “free” outbound lead generation.

 Things would be much tougher, and the goal would be almost unattainable if you were just starting out and had a monthly budget of less than $100.

 This is usually a period during which it may still be difficult to determine your business’s priorities.

 It would lead to spending a lot of time on unnecessary things.

 Although the goal may be unviable under time constraints (one year to reach it), it may be attainable within three or five years.

 So, the same as in my article about generating seller leads applies to the definition of income goals for buyer leads.

 You want to check your individual circumstances and conditions for that.

 In the case study in the next section, let’s find out how you can better assess your circumstances and how they will affect the buyer lead generation methods available.